 Suicide is defined as “the act or an instance of taking one’s own life voluntarily and intentionally”.
-It has not been a crime in the UK since 1961.
+It has not been a crime in England and Wales since 1961, and was never a crime in Scotland.
 The definition covers many different situations.

 In MDMD we distinguish between two types of suicide:

 Emotional suicide results from someone being deeply troubled by a situation that, with appropriate help, guidance and support, could have been resolved.
 These desperate situations arise because of circumstances that are overwhelming to the individual such as mental health problems, severe financial problems or clinical depression.
 MDMD strongly encourage anyone who feels suicidal in this way to see their GP or phone the Samaritans.
 Loss of life in these situations, often violently, is tragic and should be prevented by all possible means.